numantariq/SwiftPMLicensesGenerator/README.md

 ## Example usage

-Assuming your project is located at `ExampleProject.xcodeproj` and you prefer to save the output in the current directory:
+Assuming your Xcode project is located in current folder and you prefer to save the output in the current directory:

 ```
-swift run SwiftPMLicensesGenerator ExampleProject.xcodeproj
+swift run SwiftPMLicensesGenerator
 ```

 If you need to specify a custom build directory and a specific location for the output file:

 ```
-swift run SwiftPMLicensesGenerator /path/to/ExampleProject.xcodeproj --custom-build-path /path/to/custom/build --output-json-file /path/to/output/licenses.json
+swift run SwiftPMLicensesGenerator --custom-build-path /path/to/custom/build --output-json-file /path/to/output/licenses.json
 ```

 ## Note